Signature of Collective Plasma Effects in Beam-Driven QED Cascades

-To explore the QED plasma regime with existing technology requires a new kind of diagnostic.
+Exploring the QED plasma regime with existing technology therefore requires a new kind of diagnostic.

-As we show here, plasma-induced frequency upshifts in the laser spectrum in the time-varying pair plasma, both as it forms and as it radiates, inform importantly and in exquisite detail on the interplay between strong-field quantum and collective plasma effects.
-The frequency upshift occurs when the index of refraction in plasma changes suddenly~\cite{wilks1988frequency,Kenan_slow_ionization, Shvets2017,Nishida2012, Kenan_2018_upshift,Edwards_Chirped,Bulanov2005}.
-Here, the pair production changes the particle density which increases the plasma frequency.
-In addition, quantum synchrotron radiation reduces the electron and positron energy, and hence their masses, which also increases the plasma frequency.
-As we show numerically, detailed signatures of both of these effects appear in the output laser field spectrum, which are then measurable at intensities as low as $10^{22}\, \mathrm{W cm}^{-2}$.
+We show here that frequency upshifts in the laser spectrum inform importantly and in exquisite detail on the interplay between strong-field quantum and collective plasma effects.
+They are induced by the time-varying pair plasma density, both as it forms and as it radiates.
+A frequency up/downshift occurs whenever the index of refraction changes suddenly~\cite{wilks1988frequency,Kenan_slow_ionization, Shvets2017,Nishida2012, Kenan_2018_upshift,Edwards_Chirped,Bulanov2005, Peng_PRApp2021}.
+Here, pair production changes the particle density and thus the plasma frequency.
+In addition, quantum synchrotron radiation reduces the electron and positron energy, and hence their effective masses, which also increases the plasma frequency.
+As we show, both analytically and numerically, detailed signatures of these effects appear in the output laser field spectrum, which are measurable at intensities as low as $\unit[10^{22}]{W cm^{-2}}$.